wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 - [Artyc](https://www.shipartyc.com/){:target="_blank"} is making refrigerant-free cooling containers
 - [Snofox](https://www.snofox.com/){:target="_blank"} helps with monitoring and increasing efficiency

 __Ocean Shipping__: Though what we eat matters more than where it came from, traveling further does still mean more emissions.
-Anything shipped across continents needs ocean freight, which accounts for 2% of global emissions.
+Food shipped across continents often happens by ocean freight, which accounts for 2% of global emissions.

 - [Nautilus](https://nautiluslabs.com/){:target="_blank"} is improving the efficiency of ships with predictive navigation
 - [Amogy](https://amogy.co/){:target="_blank"} is creating an alternative fuel from ammonia for boats